netxms/netxms-doc/admin/glossary.rst

     on top of it.

   Zone
-    Zone in NetXMS is a group of IP subnets which form non-overlapping IP address space.
+    Zone in |product_name| is a group of IP subnets which form non-overlapping IP address space.
 There is always zone 0 which contains subnets directly reachable by management server.
 For all other zones server assumes that subnets within that zones are not reachable directly, and proxy must be